blekinge/k8s-setup-journey/PFSense K8S Network.md

 AXE5400 is set to Access Point mode, and the DHCP server is disabled.
 It provides the WI-FI Network `K8S` The AX11000 is also set to Access Point Mode, but before setting it to this, I could set up is WI-FI Gateway.
 This setting persists when the device is set to Access Point Mode, but disappears from the menu.

 As for the USB3 Ethernet interface...
 Well, the server only has two network interfaces, and I use both.
-So a extra network interface was needed, and this seems to work well enough.
+So an extra network interface was needed, and this seems to work well enough.

 I want my Kubernetes cluster to consist of both VMs and physical nodes.
 Furthermore, I want the physical nodes to be placed in a nearby shed.
 Thus, I need to have WI-FI connection to the nodes.
 But I do NOT want the Kubernetes system to have to deal with WI-FI connection.
 Kubernetes networking is complex enough as it is.
 Thus, by using two WI-FI Routers, I could isolate Kubernetes from WI-FI.